Terminator Salvation (video game): Console & Windows version

 They traverse their way to a hidden survivalist camp.
-The survivalists don't trust them at first (because of the T-600s with rubber skin), but they manage to gain their trust.
+The survivalists do not trust them at first (because of the T-600s with rubber skin), but they manage to gain their trust.
 They say they have not encountered Skynet for a long time.
 The leader, named Warren Campbell (Ed O' Ross), leads him to Barnes (Common), who will supply them.
 Machines come, and John, Blair and Barnes fight off the machines while Warren and Angie evacuate the area.
 Barnes reveals to John that machines actually come every two months.
 They destroy the machines with detonators, and everybody evacuates by train.
 John and Blair defend the train by missile launcher.
 They stop to rescue other people from machines and succeed.
 They escape, but the train derails, so they go on foot to a truck depot, meeting up with other soldiers.
 Warren drives a school bus, while John and Blair defend it, eventually saving the bus.
 They go their separate ways, but Warren says they can visit them anytime.
-Warren still has doubts of their plan, saying that they can't communicate as long as a Skynet communications tower still stands.
-Barnes joins the three, saying he's tired of running and wishes to join the Resistance.
+Warren still has doubts of their plan, saying that they can not communicate as long as a Skynet communications tower still stands.
+Barnes joins the three, saying he is tired of running and wishes to join the Resistance.

 Battling numerous machines to infiltrate the Skynet compound, an alarm is accidentally triggered when Connor steals important documents.
 While Barnes sets up explosives, John, Blair and Angie old off T-600s and T-7-T's.
 While the explosives go off, they run into the elevator to escape.
 However, with the control panel located outside, Angie sacrifices herself so that John and the others can return to the surface.
 John is racked with guilt, but Blair explains that he had helped Angie fight, and she believed he could help humanity win.

 Later, John is fixing what appears to be a vehicle.
 He calls his base (answered by teammate Linda (Lupe)), saying he needs airpower to rescue David's team.
 Linda says it is going to be a problem, because of a harvester.
 "That won't be a problem", John says, because he reprogrammed a Hunter-Killer tank, and programmed it to go straight to Skynet.
 He does not have control of the guns, though.
 That quickly changes when Warren's team returns, with the access codes to the guns and Warren apologizes.

 They first have to locate and destroy Skynet's anti-aircraft turrets.
 They destroy four areas of turrets and machines, but the tank takes too much damage.
 John suggests that they could deactivate them on foot.
 John, Blair and Barnes are joined by three men to deactivate the turrets and to find David's men.
 Warren and the others cover John by destroying as many machines as possible.